Servoy/bootstrap-window/README.md

 Once these processes have been completed, you will find the built bootstrap-window sources in the `dist` directory.

 ## Release History
+ * 2013-10-28   v0.0.6   Improved versioning in preparation for initial minor release, windows now fade to match the normal bootstrap modal
+ * 2013-10-28   v0.0.5   Updated to add readme and improve details
+ * 2013-10-28   v0.0.4   Minor updates
  * 2013-10-28   v0.0.3   First public source release